 What to Expect at Your Deposition

 It is perfectly normal to be nervous about your deposition in Washington D.C.
 In fact, if you were not a little nervous your attorney would be concerned.
-After all, you filed this lawsuit to obtain fair compensation and you know your testimony is an important part of the process.
+After all, you filed this personal injury lawsuit to obtain fair compensation and you know your testimony is an important part of the civil lawsuit process.

 Most depositions of the injured person take place at the attorney’s office or a court reporting office.

 Also, if you have children or other commitments make sure you have those covered since it is hard to predict how long a deposition will take.
 Do not bring your children to the deposition unless your attorney approves it due to the circumstances.

 Talk to your lawyer ahead of time about what you should wear to your deposition.
 If the deposition is going to be videotaped it is especially important that you discuss not only what clothing to wear but if you are a woman ask about jewelry and makeup.
 This may sound trivial, but believe me, appearance and impressions are important.